-Article 3 An employer must not use a worker's nationality, creed, or social status as a basis for differential treatment with respect to wages, working hours, or other working conditions.
+Article 3 An employer must not use a worker's nationality, creed, or social status as a basis for discriminatory treatment regarding wages, working hours, or other working conditions.

-(The Principle of Equal Wages for Men and Women)
+(Principle of Equal Wages for Men and Women)

-Article 4 An employer must not use the fact that a worker is a woman as a basis for differential treatment in comparison to men with respect to wages.
+Article 4 An employer must not use the fact that a worker is female as a basis for discriminatory treatment in comparison to men regarding wages.